skytreader/pinguin/readme.markdown

     sudo python -m smtpd -n -c DebuggingServer localhost:25

-Create a JSON config file which will specify the endpoints you want hit and the expected status code.
+Create a JSON config file which will specify the endpoints you want to hit and the expected status code.
 You also need to specify the email address you want to be notified when something seems amiss.

     {
         "notify": "email@company.co",